-The United States has not witnessed a trade surplus since 1975. $7.4 trillion has been lost through trade deficits between 2000 and 2011 alone.
+The United States has not had a trade surplus since 1975.
+Approximately $8 trillion has been lost through trade deficits between 2000 and 2012 alone.
 This is caused by “free trade” on our end and protectionism on the other.
 “Free trade” has essentially led to the most massive wealth transfer in the history of the world.

 The reality is that tariffs are not the only barrier to fair trade.
 Trade is impacted by much more intangible state-sponsored “trade weapons” such as currency manipulation, technology transfer requirements, joint-venture policies, selective customs policies, underhanded government subsidies and countless other tools.

 Under so-called “free trade” agreements, the U.S. essentially relies on faith-based economic policy with other countries.
 We agree to play ball by the rules and, because of the nature of the game, are unable to ensure that others play fair.